stuysu/epsilon-database/README.md

 To set up your Supabase database with the current schema and database functions, execute all _**numbered**_ `.sql` files in the [Epsilon Database](https://github.com/stuysu/epsilon-database) repository, in numbered order, via the SQL query menu.
-(Hint: `cat *.sql` in most shells will allow you to copy all the SQL code in one operation).
+(Hint: `cat 0*.sql` in most shells will allow you to copy all the SQL code in one operation).

 Files are prefixed with a number indicating the order that they must be run on